ncatlab/nlab-content/pages/8/7/6/5/5678/content.md

 _Khovanov homology_ is a [[knot invariant]] that is a [[categorification]] of the [[Jones polynomial]].

+It is a member of the family of Khovanov-Rozansky link homology theories which categorify the [[HOMFLY-PT polynomial]] and some of its one-variable specializations.

 ## Interpretation in QFT

 Khovanov homology has long been expected to appear as the [[quantum observables]] in [[D=4 TQFT]] in higher analogy of how the [[Jones polynomial]] arises as a [[quantum observable]] in 3-dimensional [[Chern-Simons theory|Chern-Simons]] [[D=3 TQFT]].
 For instance for $\Sigma \colon K \to K'$ a [[knot cobordism]] between two [[knots]] there is a natural morphism